 5. Set a timeline & budget

 Time and money, before space, are the two resources that present the most challenges to a growing company.
 Property investments, whether that’s a purchase or a lease, combined with renovations and business-specific structural or safety standards, are all expensive and demand expertise to implement.
 Realistic timelines and budgets, set early on, help to manage expectations and encourage careful planning from the outset.
-Furniture is a large part of an office design budget.
+Office furniture is a large part of an design budget.
 Consider blending new, used and remanufactured office furniture to keep the costs down while still getting the look and delivery time to meet your budget and timeline.

 6. Set design, branding and materials specifications